mickcastle/utube/README.md

 - Filter videos by name by typing anywhere in the app as it is focused on keydown event
 - Scroll pretty much anywhere on the page to scroll the video list
 - Click on the video name to play the video
-- As I use this for music primarily and I'm learning how to play the piano I added a button to search for the music on youtube with "Synthesia" in the search query to find the piano tutorials

 ## How to use